Director, Infectious Disease Epidemiology Certificate program Professor of Epidemiology at CUMC

 International scientific collaborations

-Dr. Morse cooperates with scientists on research in microbiology/virology and development of early warning and response systems for prevention of infectious diseases, and has administered collaborative projects in Russia, Ukraine, Australia, and Senegal.
+Dr. Morse cooperates with scientists on research in microbiology/virology and development of early warning and response systems for prevention of infectious diseases, and has administered collaborative projects in Russia, Ukraine, Australia, and Senegal (among others).

 Additional collaborative influenza and public health projects in Singapore and Hong Kong.